We are currently…

-Picture this: 3000 members by October.
+Picture this: 3000 members by our Annual General Meeting in October.
 Our biggest, boldest show of community strength.
 Your support will enable us to investigate deeper, reach new audiences, and keep holding power to account.

 We need ten new members a day to reach our goal.
 If you feel let down by the media, frustrated by discrimination and click-bait, and inspired by what’s possible when communities pull together:

 Now is the time to join the Cable.

 Revealed: The true story behind the closure of privately-run mental health ward at Priory Bristol

 Workers from a children’s ward at Priory Hospital Bristol speak out about regular incidents of self-harm and alleged attacks on staff, following a six-month Cable investigation.Read more

 Finally exposed: How Lopresti ice cream boss kept men in slave-like conditions, tenants and families in squalor.
 But people spoke out.